 Starting at the Deep Creek Foreshore Reserve, the track crosses a side creek via a small bridge.
 A sign warns of Ross River virus in the area; I wasn’t aware it was found this far south, but apparently it was detected in metropolitan Sydney (Bankstown and Sydney Olympic Park) in 2019.

-We walk briefly in the wrong direction, up the side creek, to a small waterfall which is surrounded by ferns.
+We walk briefly in the wrong direction, up the side creek, to a the Deep Creek Waterfall which is surrounded by ferns.

 Once back on the main track, it continues for a short distance along Deep Creek before crossing it over a very solid bridge.
 On the other side of Deep Creek, we take the left-hand fork which heads away from the creek before reaching the Caleyi Trail.

-The trail is most likely named after Caley’s Grevillea, a medium to tall shrub that only grows in an 8km square area around Terrey Hills (Belrose, Ingleside and Terrey Hills/Duffys Forest).
+The trail is most likely named after Caley’s Grevillea, a medium to tall shrub that only grows in an 8km square area around Terrey Hills – Belrose, Ingleside and Terrey Hills/Duffys Forest.
+(This section of the Caleyi Trail is also referreed to as the Deep Creek Valley Trail on some maps).
 After a slightly incongruous clearing that’s ringed by tall palm trees, the Caleyi Trail rejoins Deep Creek.
 The bushwalking track then follows Deep Creek for almost a kilometre.
 Despite some recent heavy rain and lots of ferns along the track, the sandy trail isn’t wet or muddy, and it’s pleasant walking through the tall forest.